bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

 The easiest way to use a `bitrise.yml` from your repository is to define a so-called wrapper config.
 A wrapper config means setting up a `bitrise.yml` configuration on [bitrise.io](https://www.bitrise.io/): this configuration defines how the repository and the actual `bitrise.yml` file you want to use will be retrieved.

-The wrapper configuration needs to contain at least two workflows and a trigger map.
+The wrapper configuration will contain an automatically triggered workflow, and another one that will tell Bitrise to continue the build from the repository.
 To make this work, we take advantage of a `Script` Step and the `$BITRISE_TRIGGERED_WORKFLOW_ID` environment variable.

+In our example, we'll use:

-* A trigger map defines the workflows that are triggered by certain actions.
-For example, a `ci` workflow is triggered by code push to the `master` branch.
+* A trigger map where the `ci` workflow is triggered by code push to the `master` branch.
+*
-* A workflow that, with a `Script` Step, switches to use the `bitrise.yml` file in your repository.
-For example, a workflow called `run_from_repo`.
+* A workflow called `run_from_repo` to tell Bitrise to continue the build from the repository.
-* A workflow with an `after_run` attribute: the attribute value is set to the workflow that contains the `Script` Step.
-For example, the `ci` workflow should trigger the `run_from_repo` workflow.
+* A workflow called `ci` with an `after_run` attribute: the attribute value is set to the `run_from_repo` workflow.

 1. Open your app on [bitrise.io](https://www.bitrise.io).
 2. Open the Workflow Editor and go the `bitrise.yml` tab.